Mid-American Title Loans logo

 Mid-American Title Loans has operated since 1990, starting in Jonesboro, Georgia, and has positioned itself as a provider of vehicle-equity-based lending across multiple states.
 The company specializes in auto title loans, a collateral-based lending product where borrowers pledge their vehicle title to access cash.
 Their Kansas City location at 3434 Main St operates Monday-Friday 10 AM-6 PM and Saturday 9 AM-2 PM, with multiple nearby locations in Independence, Raytown, and Gladstone, Missouri.

 The company offers title loans up to $10,000 subject to vehicle evaluation and ability to repay.
-The process requires minimal documentation: a vehicle, photo ID, and clear vehicle title.
+The process requires limited-documentation claims to verify: a vehicle, photo ID, and clear vehicle title.
 They accept multiple payment methods including cash, check, debit card, and Western Union.
 Customers can access funds quickly, which is the primary appeal for emergency cash needs.
 The company also provides online account management, payment options, and a toll-free application line (877-511-CASH).

 Mid-American operates across multiple states with different licensing requirements.
 The website includes state-specific regulatory disclosures for Virginia (operating as LoanMax under Fairfax Elite Financial Services), Delaware, New Mexico, Nevada, and Michigan, indicating a sophisticated compliance framework.
 Founded 25 years ago and operating across numerous locations, the company targets working Americans seeking to leverage vehicle equity for short-term cash needs.